Ovid Napa Valley

 Ovid Napa Valley is a winery in Pritchard Hill, to the northeast of Oakville in the Napa Valley of California.
 It was established in 2000.
 The area, in one of the rockiest parts of the Napa Valley with iron-red and yellow soils, typically produces earthy varieties of Cabernet Sauvignon and Cabernet Franc.
 Ovid winery is solar-powered and organically farmed and has been certified "Napa Green" by the Napa County Department of Public Works and the California Green Business Program.
 In 2017, a majority share of Ovid was sold to the Duncan family, who own Silver Oak Cellars and Twomey Cellars.

 History

-Ovid is named after the Roman poet Publius Ovidius Naso, who lived from 43 BC to 17 AD, and wrote an epic poem of some 12,000 words, Metamorphoses.
+Ovid is named after the Roman poet Publius Ovidius Naso, who lived from 43 BC to 17 AD, and wrote an epic poem of some 12,000 lines, Metamorphoses.
 The name was originally given to Ovid Technologies, a software business in New York which Ovid Napa Valley founder Mark Nelson had established in the late 1980s.
 Nelson sold the company in 1998 and bought up property on Pritchard Hill, to the east of Oakville, California, with his wife, Dana Johnson.
 Chappellet Winery has existed on Pritchard Hill since the late 1960s, and neighbor David Arthur Vineyards has been in operation since the early 1980s.
-Due to its high quality, expensive wines, Pritchard Hill has been described by James Laube of Wine Spectator as "Napa's Rodeo Drive".
+Due to its high quality, expensive wines, Pritchard Hill has been described by James Laube of Wine Spectator as "Napa's Rodeo Drive."